 What’s better than ethically made t-shirts?
 Ones that we can recycle!
 We can repurpose a t-shirt or recycle it into another product to extend its life and service, making it an ethical option.

-The basic tee is a clothing item that has become so commonplace that we overlook its environmental and social costs.
-People who care about the environment are already practicing sustainable fashion, but the apparel industry needs more than eco-friendly manufacturing.
+The basic tee is a clothing item that has become so commonplace that it's easy to overlook its environmental and social costs.
+People who care about the environment are already practicing sustainable fashion and seeking fast fashion alternatives, but the apparel industry needs more than eco-friendly manufacturing.

 Buy sustainable t-shirts, and you can have a wardrobe full of high-quality t-shirts without a guilty conscience.